lscisos/lscisos.github.io/README.md

 # lscisos.github.io
 Offers ISOs downloads
+# Why you should download ISOs from us...
-100% orginal (and virus-free) ISOs from Microsoft Hot-linking available!
+We offer 100% orginal (and virus-free) ISOs from _Microsoft_.
+Also, hot-linking is available!